vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 84, 88, 330n, 358n, 4310, 507, 5100,

-śravana and the nakgatra Sravana 637, 795 &c.
+śravana and the nakgatra Śravaṇa 637, 795 &c.

 were held so important are obscure, Ogra, a casto, 73-74 ; a nobleman in 809-810; time for, variously stated,